Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - run the server and check for data on api.
 - Intro to `Postman` and how can we call apis from there is explained (already know that)
 - `Custom Error Handler` - Changing default error message.
 Can throw via api condition.
 FOr other errors we can create an error middleware handling different error conditions.

+### `Section 5: Implementing Redux For State Management`

+- Redux Pattern -> Introduction -> Reducer, Components, Actions and Server
+- `Redux DevTools` -> extension on Chrome for devs to compile and debug
+- `redux` - state manager, `react-redux` to use with react
+- `redux-thunk` - middleware
+- `redux-devtools-extension` - to make redux work

+-`store` - By definition - A store is an object that holds the application's state tree There should only be a single store in a Redux app, as the composition happens on the reducer level.